ibm-cloud-docs/cis/troubleshooting.md

 ## If you see a privacy warning:

-The certificates issued by IBM Cloud CIS cover the root domain (`example.com`) and one level of subdomain (`*.example.com`).
+The certificates issued by IBM CIS cover the root domain (`example.com`) and one level of subdomain (`*.example.com`).
 If you’re trying to reach a second-level subdomain (`*.*.example.com`) you will see a privacy warning in your browser, because these host names are not added to the SAN.

 Also, please allow up to 15 minutes for one of our partner Certificates Authorities (CAs) to issue a new certificate.
 You’ll see a privacy warning in your browser if your new certificate has not yet been issued.